Azure/azure-functions-durable-extension/.github/ISSUE_TEMPLATE/new-release-template.md

 - [ ] Publish DTFx packages to the [ADO feed](https://dev.azure.com/durabletaskframework/Durable%20Task%20Framework%20CI/_artifacts/feed/durabletask) for testing.
 - [ ] Keep branch `azure-storage-v12` updated with branch `main`.

+** Prep `durabletask-dotnet` Release: (assigned to: )**
+_Due: <2-3-business-days-before-release>_
+- [] Check for  changes to [durabletask-dotnet](https://github.com/microsoft/durabletask-dotnet) since the last extension release.
+If the upcoming extension releases has a dependency on them, release the dependencies first.
+In particular, check for updates to `Microsoft.DurableTask.Grpc`.

 **Prep Release (assigned to: )**
 _Due: <2-business-days-before-release>_
 - [ ] Update Durable Functions references (Analyzer?
 DTFx?) and check current version.